Welcome! ROOKIE BAND PARENTS (and vets that need a refresher course)

 Being a member of the Lehman High School (LHS) Band Program will bring your children an interesting, and fulfilling educational experience.
 They will work hard and experience many triumphs, as well as downfalls; two things that will prepare them for the real world after high school.
 We sincerely hope this guide will answer some important questions about time management, time commitment, band fees and how to pay for them, fundraising, and uniforms.
 We would also like to give you some “insider” information on what it takes to be a band student, and a band parent!

 Here are a few key people that you should get to know.
 The Band Booster President is Mrs. Rosie Barrera; she will be your go to person for any questions about parent involvement, the Booster Club or any of the committees.
-The Head Band Director is Mr. Joey Lucita; Assistant Directors are Mr. Johnnie B. Green, Mr. Jacob Gross and Mr. Christopher Lunsford.
-Any of the Directors can answer general questions about the functioning of the band program, calendar, schedule, etc…..
-Mr. Green will handle all Color Guard questions and Mr. Lunsford will do the same for percussion.
+The Head Band Director is Mr. Joey Lucita; Assistant Directors are Mr. Matthew Garrison, Mr. Jacob Gross and Mr. Christopher Lunsford; the Color Guard Director is Mr. Fairbrother Any of the Directors can answer general questions about the functioning of the band program, calendar, schedule, etc…..
+Mr. Fairbrother will handle all Color Guard questions and Mr. Lunsford will do the same for percussion.

 How Will My Child Have Time?